 And it makes sense because though Lone Stars are every college student’s dream beer (cheap as hell), Shiner Bock is like Lone Star’s big brother.
 He knows what’s up.
 He had a man bun before man buns were in, and he shaved his hair off when they were cool.
 He doesn’t like to leave Texas because he knows it’s just better here.
 So, here are 18 facts about Shiner, the Bock and other flavors, because like everything you love, you should know a thing or two about it.

 18. Spoetzl Brewery, where Shiner is made, is Texas’ oldest independent brewery, born on Jan.
 19, 1909.
-That’s not Yeungling-age, but what is?
+The little brewery grew into a big attraction for the tiny town of Shiner.
+Although, it’s not the oldest craft brewery in the United States.

 17. Spoetzl wasn’t always its name, though, as it began as the Shiner Brewing Association in the legendary community of Shiner, Texas.